SPECIAL EDUCATION

 Life Skills Program

-Specialized Program for Development and Application of Life Skills
+Specialized Programs for the Development and Application of Life Skills.

-(Located in selected elementary/middle school and the high school)
+Located in selected elementary/ middle schools and the high school.

 Reaching Independence by Strengthening Emotional Skills (RISE)